steamship-core/python-client/README.md

 # Steamship Python SDK

-[Steamship](https://steamship.com) is the fastest way to build, ship, and use full-lifecycle AI. 🚢
+🚢 [Steamship](https://steamship.com) is the fastest way to Build, Scale, and Monitor AI Agents.

 This library is for:
-- Building and deploying `Packages` and `Plugins` on Steamship
+- Building and deploying `Agents`, `Packages`, and `Plugins` on Steamship
 - Making client calls to a Steamship `Package` from a Python environment

 **Are you trying to build a Bot or Agent?
 Please check out our starter project and guidebook here:**